JoshW-dev/adam/readme.md

 A 'personality' system can be used for just generating tags -> should be more simple to implement

-the qupte searching system needs rework., default to no quote unless certain criteria met
+The quote searching system needs rework., default to no quote unless certain criteria met

+Sending in parallel
+- idea: send all prompts immediately and upscale all as buttons are seen - testing this now

 ## MVP